navenlaya/navenlaya/README.md

 a Computer Science student at Washington State University with a strong passion for Artificial Intelligence and Machine Learning.

-I’m driven by the challenge of turning complex problems into elegant, data-driven solutions.
 My interests lie in applying AI/ML to real-world use cases — from building intelligent applications to designing systems that learn, adapt, and improve over time.

 I’m actively seeking opportunities where I can contribute to impactful projects, collaborate with great teams, and keep learning at the cutting edge of technology.